A question was raised by one of our supporters.

 Dear Ashley,

-Thank you for your email.
-We appreciate your interest in our anchor design.
+Thank you for your email and your interest in our anchor design.

-To address this issue, we decided to allow customers to choose how to assemble their anchor - either concave or convex.
-While a convex shape is better for muddy seabeds as it prevents mud from piling up on the fluke, we also learned that the concave shape provides slightly better holding power.
+To address this, we initially gave customers the option to assemble their anchor either concave or convex.
+While a convex fluke shape can help prevent mud buildup on muddy seabeds, we found that the concave shape offers slightly better holding power overall.

 Best regards, [Viking Anchors Team]